Davospike/segpSPA/The_Process/SystemImplementation.md

 ```
 OPTION<FAKE>_<TRUE>	-- i.e., Option 4, name = "F_T"
 ```
-Therefore, for a user's answer to be logged as correct, they need to select the option in which the second element is `true`
+Therefore, for a user's answer to be logged as correct, they need to select the option in which the second element is `true`.

 Our third entity is `News Topic`.
 This includes the following documents: